mrworf/photoframe/README.md

 }
 ```

-If a keyboard is attached you can user raspi-config to set up WiFi.
+If a keyboard is attached, you can use raspi-config to set up WiFi.

-use `sudo raspi-config` to set locale, time zone, overscan (black space around picture) and to enable I2C kernel module
+use `sudo raspi-config` to set locale, time zone, WiFi and Country (if not done with the files above), and to enable I2C kernel module

 Bring the distro up to date:

 `sudo apt update && apt upgrade`

+From this point forward, it's recommended to `sudo bash` and then `cd` so that the commands are performed as root the /root directory

 Install additional dependencies: